 New Zealand has sovereign rights over more than 5.7 million km2 of seabed, equivalent in size to the European Union, the North Sea and a quarter of the Mediterranean, combined.

 The islands of New Zealand have a total area of 250,000 km2 and are the emergent parts of an extensive continental landmass with a total area of 6 million km2.
 Northwest, south and east of New Zealand are large areas of relatively shallow sea underlain by plateaux and ridges that border the deep ocean basins of the Pacific Ocean and Tasman Sea.

 New Zealand established an Exclusive Economic Zone (EEZ) defined by a line 200 nautical miles from the New Zealand coastline and, under the United Nations Convention on the Law of the Sea (UNCLOS), is defined an Extended Continental Shelf (ECS) beyond the EEZ.
 In August 2008, a United Nations Commission confirmed the extent of New Zealand’s maritime entitlement.
-New Zealand now has sovereign rights over more than 5.7 million km2 of seabed.
-This is an area 22 times greater than our land area; equivalent in size to the European Union, the North Sea, and a quarter of the Mediterranean combined.

 There are multiple sedimentary basins with known or potential hydrocarbons onshore and underlying the extensive continental shelf of New Zealand, as well as several deepwater basins within its Exclusive Economic Zone.